andrew2020wit/json-book-utils/README.md

 ## scripts

+Each script can use param file from 'src/params/'

+Each script take only one file with certain extension (the first one);

-epub-to-json - convert an epub file to a json file.
+1. epub-to-json - convert an epub file to a json file.

-export-to-translation - create a translation file for the next translation.
+2. export-to-translation - create a translation file from json-file for the next translation (via Google Translate, for example).
+3. todo: create import translation script

-translate-json-book-via-net - it use Bing to translate
+4. translate-json-book-via-net - it uses Bing to translate, it modifies json-book.

+5. text-file-to-json-book

 ## See also